Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Phase 2 trial results published in the New England Journal of Medicine showed retatrutide produced dose-dependent weight loss ranging from 17.5% to 24.2% over 48 weeks[4].
 The highest dose group achieved average weight loss of 24.2%, with 100% of participants losing at least 5% of body weight and 75% achieving 20% or greater weight loss (Jastreboff et al., NEJM, 2023).

 The triple mechanism works by adding glucagon receptor activation to the proven GLP-1/GIP combination.
 Glucagon activation increases energy expenditure, promotes fat oxidation, and may enhance the appetite-suppressing effects of the other pathways.
-This comprehensive metabolic approach addresses obesity through multiple complementary mechanisms simultaneously.
+This metabolic approach addresses obesity through multiple complementary mechanisms simultaneously.

 Early data suggests retatrutide may offer unique benefits for patients with metabolic dysfunction-associated steatotic liver disease (MASLD), previously known as non-alcoholic fatty liver disease.
 The glucagon component appears to enhance hepatic fat oxidation, potentially providing liver health benefits beyond those seen with dual-action medications.